Posted on Feb 21, 2021

 “Our center is unique because our care spans outside whatever ailment might have initially brought a patient in.
 We see a diverse range of people, from those who are sick to others looking for concierge healthcare,” says Dr. Dittmar.

-Whether a patient has been diagnosed with cancer or is getting routine imaging for preventive health measures, the facility offers subspeciality interpreted MRI, CT, PET/CT, and bone scan imaging.
+Whether a patient has been diagnosed with cancer or is getting routine imaging for preventive health measures, the facility offers subspeciality interpreted MRI, CT, PET/CT, ultrasound, and women’s imaging.

-“I’ve been doing cancer imaging and intervention for over 10 years - so I know how valuable specialized expertise is when it comes to reading scans.
+“I’ve been performing oncologic imaging and intervention for over 10 years - so I know how valuable specialized expertise is when it comes to reading scans.
 We want to make sure that level of specialized care is consistent for our patients, whether it be a neuro scan or a musculoskeletal exam,” says Dr. Dittmar.
 “Using DocPanel has allowed us to expand services to our patients while staying true to our promise that everyone gets subspecialty reads.
 For studies that we don’t have an in-house specialist to read, we can seamlessly send them to DocPanel.
-The patient doesn’t have to worry that a generalist is looking at their images when it should be a neuroradiologist or an abdominal specialist.”
+The patient doesn’t have to worry that a generalist is looking at their images when it should be a neuroradiologist or a musculoskeletal specialist.”

 Changes in workflows due to the pandemic have impacted healthcare operations across the nation.
 For many facilities, it has become more difficult to provide personalized healthcare.
 Beverly Hills Cancer Center, however, continues to make that their top priority.